danielcsw/Simple-Chess-opening-analyzer/README.md

 - *As a user, I want to be able to view my overall win rate.*
 - *As a user, I want to see my win rate with a specific opening.*

+- As a user, I want to be able to save my Game list to the file, if I wanted to.*
+- As a user, I want to be able to load my Game list from the file if I wanted to.*